KM3NeT/OrcaNet/Readme.rst

-OrcaNet is a deep learning framework based on tensorflow in order to simplify the training process of neural networks for astroparticle physics.
+OrcaNet is a deep learning framework based on tensorflow in order to simplify the training process of neural networks for astroparticle physics, in particular for Orca, Arca and Antares.
 It incorporates automated logging, plotting and validating during the training, as well as saving and continuing the training process.
 Additionally, it features easy management of multiple neural network inputs and the use of training data